sujanavan/OFCG/README.md

 What lead to this project idea?<br>
 I was unable to type flutter related code<br>
-I was unable to remember all flutter related props<br>
+I was unable to remember all the related props<br>
 I was unable to remember all flutter related widgets<br>
 I was unable to remember all flutter related widgets' props